Brey314/Visi-n-Por-Computador/README.md

 You must have NVidia to run it.

-You must export the models from Ultralytics and use exporttoengine.py
+You must export the models from Ultralytics using exporttoengine.py